oasys/www.oasys.net/content/posts/netbox-napalm-automation-with-bastion-host/index.md

 +----[SHA256]-----+
 ```

-Add the public key to the `~/.ssh/authorized_hosts` in the target user
+Add the public key to the `~/.ssh/authorized_hosts` file in the target
-account on the bastion host.
-In our configuration, this is an account
+user account on the bastion host.
+In our configuration, this is an
-(same username, `netbox`) without password authentication enabled, so
+account (same username, `netbox`) without password authentication
-we use puppet to synchronize the keys.
-In a simpler system, you can
+enabled, so we use puppet to synchronize the keys.
+In a simpler system,
-just use `ssh-copy-id`, something like:
+you can just use `ssh-copy-id`, something like:

 ```bash
 netbox@p-netbox-a:~$ ssh-copy-id netbox@bastion